The Frequently Asked Questions below may help answer some of your legal questions.

 If you have a lawyer you would like to use, you need to first ask the lawyer:

-- Do you handle the type of case that I need help with?
+- Do you handle the type of matters that I need help with?
 (Example: family, criminal, immigration, civil)

 All youth (12 to 18 years) are eligible to receive representation by a lawyer through Legal Aid Alberta when charged with a criminal offence, as this is mandated under the Youth Criminal Justice Act.
 Contact the Legal Services Centre for assistance.

-You may apply for coverage on a new legal issue even if you have an outstanding Legal Aid Alberta bill from a previous issue.
+Yes, you may apply for coverage on a new legal issue even if you have an outstanding Legal Aid Alberta bill from a previous matter.
+Your payment arrangements will be discussed each time you apply to Legal Aid Alberta.